 A pregnant contract worker usually had two alternatives: to abort her pregnancy or be returned to their home country.
 The justification for this was that with the birth of a child, she would no longer be able to participate in production to the same extent as before.
 The “directive for the enforcement of order in terms of company tasks and local state authorities in the context of the pregnancy of Vietnamese women who temporarily work in the GDR on the basis of bilateral intergovernmental agreements” described what was to be done:

-to achieve a qualification at the same time if they avoid pregnancy during their temporary residence for employment in the GDR.
+“It must be explained to female foreign workers in a timely and convincing manner that they can only meet the needs of work production and to achieve a qualification at the same time if they avoid pregnancy during their temporary residence for employment in the GDR.
 Companies are obligated, in cooperation with the healthcare facilities and the cadres of the delegation country, to provide female foreign workers with information regarding options and requirements for contraception, as well as for terminating a pregnancy.
 They must be informed that pregnancy and the birth of a child will, in general, result in the termination of the legal employment relationship and in their return to their country of origin.”
 (BStU 3)

 A deported pregnant worker could not count on receiving support back home.
 In the eyes of the state authorities, she had violated the official mission to achieve qualifications in the GDR in order to support the development of her home country.
 In addition, an unmarried daughter who had been sent back early would be a dishonour for most families on a moral and societal level.
 Pregnant women were by no means sure of support if they were repatriated.